Euro Mixed Ahead Of German Import Price Index

-BRUSSELS (dpa-AFX) - Destatis will release German import price index for October at 2:00 am ET Monday.
-The index is expected to rise 0.4 percent on month, following a 0.9 percent gain in September.
+BRUSSELS (dpa-AFX) - Destatis will release German import price index for October at 2:00 am ET Tuesday.
+Economists forecast import price inflation to slow to 2.5 percent from 3 percent in September.

 Ahead of the data, the euro traded mixed against its major rivals.
-While the euro rose against the greenback and the pound, it held steady against the yen and the franc.
+While the euro rose against the greenback and the franc, it held steady against the yen.
+Against the pound, the currency fell.

 Copyright RTT News/dpa-AFX